5 Amazing Training Camp Locations to Conquer Winter (2022 Review Europe)

 2. Planning your winter training camp

-The best way to avoid the upper scenario is planning routes your able to accomplish.
+The best way to avoid the upper scenario is to plan routes you can accomplish.

 Alright, you’ve done building your route.
-After that it’s time to build your training plan along the route.
-Because you really want to use the time on your bike as effective as possible.
-Because you want make the best out of your time.
+After that, it’s time to build your training plan along the route.
+Because you really want to use the time on your bike as effectively as possible.

-However, combining an amazing route with effective training could mean riding uphill at a high pace.
+However, combining an amazing route with effective training could mean riding uphill quickly.
 Therefore, you’ll push hard on the climbs as an interval and use the downhill and flat parts as recovery.

 Here’s the solution: